 - Facilitation Quality: For peer learning circles, does the plan foster meaningful dialogue and networking?

-Nonprofit Convergence is committed to advancing racial equity and inclusion—not only in content, but in how we value the time and expertise of speakers and facilitators.
-We recognize that unpaid labor disproportionately impacts leaders from underrepresented communities and those whose speaking is not part of their salaried role.
-Benefits include:
+Silicon Valley Council of Nonprofits is committed to advancing racial equity and inclusion—not only in content, but in how we value the time and expertise of speakers and facilitators.
+We recognize that unpaid labor disproportionately impacts leaders from underrepresented communities and individuals for whom speaking or facilitation is not part of their salaried role.

 - Networking with nonprofit leaders and changemakers